 So there you go!
 It took me a few months and 3 posts to tell you about my 2 week 2016 vacation.
 I hope it was worth it and that noted a few vacation and culinary discoveries.

 Missed my other posts?
 Check out Part 1 of my trips pics, which includes the southern Austrian country side, Vienna market and Buda, and Part 2 of my trips pics, which includes a look Budapest and it’s Jewish Heritage.
+And check out my Erdäpfel Vogerlsalat made with the unique Styrian pumpkin seed oil.

 EDITOR’S NOTE: This post may contain affiliate links (disclosure policy).
 Please support CulturEatz by clicking on the links and purchasing through them so I can keep the kitchen well stocked.
 It does not alter the price you pay.